Offer Strategy

 2. People will be excited to show up since there’s a treatment involved.

-3. You can still consult with patient to find out what they need and sell it to them.
+3. You can still consult with patients to find out what they need and sell it to them.

 Dating Example

 When you first meet someone, you don’t ask them to marry you.
-You ask them on a low-commitment outing such as coffee or the park.
+You ask them out on a low-commitment activity such as for a coffee or to the park.

 It’s the same with your treatments.
-This is why you shouldn’t expect much success trying to bring in strangers with expensive treatments.
+This is why you shouldn’t expect much success in bringing in strangers with expensive treatments.

 2. Mid-Ticket Offers

-Mid-Ticket Offers are easy-to-sell programs designed to create initial results and make you money.
+Mid-ticket offers are easy-to-sell programs to create initial results and make you money.

-They are priced between $150-$1000 and usually sold during a consultation.
+They are priced between $150-$1000 and are usually sold during a consultation.

-⚠️ If you advertise a mid-ticket offer on META, don’t expect as many leads as if you were advertising a low-ticket offer.
-It’s best for clients to start at the BOTTOM of the Offer Ladder.
-This is why we recommend low-ticket offers for META ads.
+⚠️ If you advertise a mid-ticket offer on Meta, don’t expect as many leads as advertising a low-ticket offer.
+Clients should start at the BOTTOM of the Offer Ladder.
+This is why we recommend low-ticket offers for Meta ads.

 3. High-Ticket Offers

-The purpose of High-Ticket Offers is to enroll patients in a complete treatment programs so they can get the best results while making you the most money.
+The purpose of High-Ticket Offers is to enroll patients in a complete treatment program so they can get the best results while making you the most money.

-They are priced $1000+ and best sold during a consultation.
+They are priced at $1000+ and are best sold during a consultation.

-You may also display these offers in-clinic to increase their visibility and stimulate conversation.
+You may also display these offers in the clinic to increase their visibility and stimulate conversation.

 4. Membership Offers